 Every country or territory decides who can enter or exit through its borders.
 The Australian Government cannot intervene on your behalf if you do not meet your destination’s entry or exit requirements.

 You must purchase a tourist card when entering the country.
-It costs USD10 and is valid for 30 days.
+It is valid for 30 days.
 For longer visits, you must pay an additional fee at the airport on departure.

 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 Contact the nearest Embassy or

-Consulate of the Dominican Republic for the most up-to-date information.
+Consulate of the Dominican Republic for the latest information.

 Strict exit requirements apply to children under 18 years of age who are travelling alone, with only one parent, or with anyone other than the parent(s).
 Confirm requirements with the nearest Embassy or